AdaCore/gnatcoverage/doc/gnatcov/external_annotations.rst

     Unique IDENTIFIER of the annotation to be deleted.``

 :cmd-option:`--external-annotations=FILENAME`, |rarg|:
-    External annotation files from which the annotation will be loaded.
+    External annotation file from which the annotations will be loaded.
     If multiple files are passed to |gcv|, the annotations will be consolidated together and all written to the output file.